Mootook/mootook.github.io/docs/notes/sekiro-shadows-die-twice.md

 This holds true for bosses.

 The arena in which you fight a boss, or mini-boss in some instances, is generally an extension of the boss fight (Of course the bull who blindly charges you is in a narrow passage).
-Navigating the space provided is the secondary, or implicit challenge that comes with trying to kill them.
+Navigating the space provided is the secondary or implicit challenge that comes with trying to kill them.

 ![title-card](https://i.ibb.co/86W1xGm/lone-shadow-masanaga.jpg)